coolseaweed/wav2vec-triton/README.md

 ![dashboard](./data/img/dashboard.png)

 ## Benchmarking
-For benchmarking, I used korean opean source dataset, [zeroth dataset](https://www.openslr.org/40/), to verify performance of ONNX+Triton combination.
-What I used spec of hardware is following.
+For benchmarking, I used korean open source dataset, [zeroth dataset](https://www.openslr.org/40/), to verify performance of **ONNX+Triton** combination.
+What I used spec of hardware is like following.
 - GPU: GTX 1080
 - RAM: 16GB
 - Ubuntu: 22.04